dahyeshon/Final-Report/README.md

    - junggonara
      - a top tier in second-hand industry in Korea
-     - recently, announced a new consulting contract with Actwo Lab under [peer](https://peer.com/), a blockchain startup, to enhance more efficient environment in online P2P transaciton (ariticle from https://www.tokenpost.kr/article-4400)
+     - recently, announced a new consulting contract with Actwo Lab under [peer](https://peer.com/), a blockchain startup, to enhance more efficient environment in online used goods transaction (ariticle from https://www.tokenpost.kr/article-4400)
      - a function provided to check counterpart's phone number and bank account linking into [The Cheat](https://thecheat.co.kr/rb/?mod=_search)
      - it is only available to reach last 3 months or 6 months records
-     - further records only available to police officer
+     - further records only available to police officer (not all information opened to everyone)

 ![Image of **junggonara1**](https://octodex.github.com/images/5._IELTS_6.jpg)
 ![Image of **junggonara2**](https://octodex.github.com/images/5._IELTS_6.jpg)